SomeTea01/CudaProgram/readme.md

 Convert it into something nice.
 1. comile.bat
 Compile main.cu code.
-(you have to be able to run nvcc.)
+(you have to be able to run nvcc and use opencv2.)